-The Strategic Management Board leads the scientific policy of the NoE, by deciding the budget allocations for the different activity types.
+The Strategic Management Board (SMB) leads the scientific policy of the NoE, by deciding the budget allocations for the different activity types.
 Decisions are taken with a majority vote of 2/3 of the votes of the members

 Most decisions requiring a vote will require a simple majority, in which each member will have one vote.
-Details are in the ArtistDesign Consortium Agreement (CA) - based on the ARTIST2 CA, and is currently being finalized.
+Details are in the ArtistDesign Consortium Agreement (CA).